ysard/escapy/README.md

 All operating systems should be supported, although this project is mainly developed for a GNU-Linux system as an everyday computer.

-Simple installation from PyPi :
+Simple installation from PyPI :
 ```bash
 $ pip install esca-py
 ```